Elliotepsteino/ICME-cluster-onboarding/README.md

 The first step is to get access to the ICME cluster.
 All registered students should have been added to the cluster.
 Let me know if this is not the case.
 Some basic information about the cluster can be found [here](https://icme.stanford.edu/get-involved/resources/hpc-resources).

+If you are using Windows, it's recommended to first install windows subsystem for linux.
+This can be installed here: https://learn.microsoft.com/en-us/windows/wsl/install

 Check that you have access by ssh'ing into the cluster.
 You can do this by typing the following command into your terminal:
 ```
 ssh <username>@icme-gpu.stanford.edu
 ```